holstt/google-drive-discordbot/README.md

 The internal architecture is based on the MVC-pattern following the principles from Domain-Driven Design (DDD).

-The GoogleDriveService can be used independently but is also part of the [DiscordBot](https://github.com/roedebaron/DiscordBot) microservice architecture which enables the user to implicitly call the webservice using Discord commands.
+The GoogleDriveService can be used independently but is also part of the [DiscordBot](https://github.com/roedebaron/DiscordBot) microservice architecture which enables the user to conveniently call the webservice using Discord commands.

 A brief overview of the layers: